whitenoise-alok/NLP/question_identifier/README.md

 Input data should be in a text file(ideally kept at data folder).
 It should be comma separated.
 Ideally it should have two clumns.
   * Text
   * Category
-## Modules to run module
+## Packages to run module
 list of packages required to run this module has been published in "requirement.txt".
 Please install the packages before running this module.

 ## Usage
-python run_pipeline.py --input data/LabelledData.txt
+python run_pipeline.py --input data/LabelledData.txt <--param value>

 Other parameters(optional) given to model
   * model:  Model name could be one of 1.random_forest (default), 2. ada_boost